chronicle95/SimpleBasic/README.md

 You can add comments to code by writing `'` character at the beginning of the line (after line number).

+#### Expressions

+Order of operations is left-to-right with no predefined order.
+If you wish to preserve the order, use parenthesis.
+Keep this in mind, especially when writing conditionals, as all operators are at the same level.

+#### Interactive mode

 In interactive mode you can:

 - `RUN` run the entered program